SachnhaReset1010/Project_reset1010/Backend/README.md

 # Backend
-Web API developed with FastAPI and uvicorn
+Web API developed with FastAPI and uvicorn;
-AI features using ImageAI
+AI features using ImageAI, Tesseract OCR

 ## Installation
 Create an environment to run the backend of the app.